-Your dossier contains data for an in vitro gene mutation study in bacteria, and data for an in vivo cytogenicity study.
+Your dossier contains data for an in vitro gene mutation study in bacteria, and does not contain data for an in vitro cytogenicity study.

-The information for the in vitro gene mutation study in bacteria and for the in vivo cytogenicity study provided in the dossier are rejected for the reasons provided in section 1 of Appendix A and section 1 of this Appendix.
+The information for the in vitro gene mutation study in bacteria provided in the dossier is rejected for the reasons provided in section 1 of Appendix A and section 1 of this Appendix.